 H&F social care occupational therapy service

-The H&F social care occupational therapy service supports Disabled children and young people (0 to 18) to be as independent as possible in their home environment.
+The H&F Children's Social Care occupational therapy service supports children and young people with disabilities (0 to 18) to be as independent as possible in their home environment.
+This includes children and young people with physical and learning disabilities.

-As well as providing advice and demonstrating alternative ways of doing things, the occupational therapists (OTs) can help with specialist equipment and making recommendations for adaptations to buildings.
+As well as providing advice and demonstrating alternative ways of doing things, the occupational therapists (OTs) can help with specialist equipment (for example for seating and bathing) and making recommendations for adaptations to the home.

 How to refer to the H&F social care occupational therapy service